 Provide opportunity for personal control and autonomy

-Increasingly, companies are incorporating flexibility into their company culture, with the knowledge that with increased autonomy comes improved wellbeing.
+Increasingly, companies are incorporating flexibility into their company culture, with the knowledge that.
 There are a number of ways to introduce this flexibility.
 You might offer flexi-time or telecommuting options.
 As discussed above, you might consider allowing employees to decide their own goals.

 Some companies, such as Netflix, have even gone as far as to not track employee working hours.
 You could also step back and allow employees to decide how to approach their workload.
 Micromanagement is a fast and effective way to diminish employee wellbeing.